If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 They do not change sentence-by-sentence as it is.

-It allows translators to inject their own creativity and cultural knowledge into the content.
+It allows translators to inject their creativity and cultural knowledge into the content.
 But, again, this is to make it resonate with a new audience.

 For example, cultural nuances, localization, and marketing make it more exciting and language-wise.

-While most who offer these services are copywriters.
+Most of those who offer these services are copywriters.
 Still, you can find many translators with creative minds who do these jobs.
 And they earn more than translators.

-Is Korean translator a promising career?
+Is a Korean translator a promising career?

 There are many reasons you could make a career in translation.
 Let’s explore more!